tsyjonlau/django-boilerplate/README.md

 - **Linting**: flake8 (back-end), eslint (front-end)
 - **Testing**: django.test (back-end), jest and @react/testing-library (front-end)

+**Key Insight**: While this fullstack boilerplate was an educational project, the experience highlighted the complexities of integrating backend and frontend into a single server.
+For practical development, consider using separate servers for better modularity and ease of maintenance.

 ## Setup back-end

 #### Install python